 The Output from DataAnalyzer is sent to both DataReporter, and Datarecorder.

 Each function is run as an independent process.
-When used with the Compile command a standalone Gambas scripts can be created.
+When used with the Compile command a stand-alone Gambas scripts can be created.

 Sub filter() ' this is a simple filter to do upper to lower case